Florida Absentee Ballot Guide

 Register to vote

-Recommended: Use our Voter Registration Widget.
+Recommended: Use our Voter Registration Tool.
 Enter your information, print and sign the completed form, and mail it to the address printed on the form.
 If you don't have a Florida license or state ID card, you should include a copy of your identification.

 Verify your voter registration